ChrisWhealy/Cordova-Create/README.md

 ##12) Full Example
 Here is full (if somewhat excessive) example.
 In this example, the Global Configuration file contains the following additional information (over and above the defaults).

-1. The list of default plugins has been extended in both the global and local config files
+1. The list of default plug-ins has been extended in both the global and local config files
 2. A proxy server is defined and should be used
 3. The `config.xml` file is being adjusted in the following ways:
   * Both the attributes and the content of the `<author>` element contain various placeholders that will be substituted for the current runtime values of variables obtained from `git`, `npm` and the operating system environment.